Crumb Top Baking

 • This recipe calls for no salt added vegetable broth.
 You can also use a regular or reduced-sodium broth, but you may wish to reduce the amount of salt you add to the soup.
 You can also use chicken broth if you don't need this soup to be vegan or vegetarian.

 • The Thai chilis make this soup spicy.
-If you don’t like spicy food, you can reduce the amount of chilis, use the chilis without seeds or leave them out altogether.
-This will change the taste of the soup to a more smokey flavour as the smoked paprika will be more pronounced.
+If you don't like spicy food, you can reduce the amount of chilis, use the chilis without seeds or leave them out altogether.
+This will change the taste of the soup to a more smokey flavor as the smoked paprika will be more pronounced.

 • Speaking of smoked paprika, make sure you're using smoked paprika and not regular paprika.
 The two look similar but they taste very different.